bbauska/meta-react-basics/README.md

 parent that renders the components.
 The **state** data belongs to the component itself.

-To demonstrate this, let&apos;s open up VS Code and work through an example.
+To demonstrate this, let's open up VS Code and work through an example.
-I&apos;ve built a new app using Create React app.
+I've built a new app using Create React app.
 I have two files created, app.js and child.js.
 The app.js file defines the app components using a class definition instead of a function.
-When it&apos;s created, it initializes its state with the current date.
+When it's created, it initializes its state with the current date.
 The render function then renders a component called child.
-The child&apos;s components has a prop named message defined and its value is set as the current dates from the component&apos;s state converted to a string format, which includes the hours, minutes, and seconds of the date.
+The child's components has a prop named message defined and its value is set as the current dates from the component's state converted to a string format, which includes the hours, minutes, and seconds of the date.
 In the child.js file, the component renders the message prop in an H1 elements.
 Now when I run the app, the state of the app component flows.
 It stays down to the child component props, and the H1 elements will display the current date and time.
 Well done.
-You&apos;ve now learned how children and data flows in ReactJS.
+You've now learned how children and data flows in ReactJS.
 You should also be able to showcase the use of stateless and stateful examples by focusing on data flow.